thejvanth08/Story-2/README.md

 # Story-2
-This repository was created to expriment branching and merging concepts in github
+This repository was created to experiment branching and merging concepts in github